This should be cause for celebration.

 Even for chronic conditions and serious acutes.

-I think this is happening because of various Facebook groups, which serve as remedy suggestions hubs, for “hit and run” prescribing.
+I think this is happening because of various Facebook groups, which serve as remedy suggestions hubs, for “on-the-fly” prescribing.

 Is there anything wrong with helping a worried Mom choose the right remedy?